platformsh/platformsh-docs/use-platform/set-up-local-development.rst

      +---------------+----------------------------+------------------------------------------------+

      Get a project by running platform get [id].
-     Delete a project by running platform project:delete [id].
      List a project's environments by running platform environments.

 Download a project